NAIM KULLOJKA: HE'S GOT NT AT HEART

 From son Grant’s original group of Nitros both keeper Ryan Tiltack and defender Jack Hayeems this summer signed for Toronto FC’s Academy to underline the quality that has been nurtured in this age group.

 Naim is a big believer in the staff now assembled at NT and he reasoned: “Seeing those boys growing up in the right soccer environment has shown me that every child can succeed given the support and the chance.

 “I have enjoyed so much having the chance to meet up with the technical coaches because in every coaching session you always learn something new.

 “I feel that being there for being there for almost all practices and games, you get to see first-hand the efforts of everyone involved to make this the best experience.

 “In the modern world it is easy to be cynical but I know how much everyone at NT tries to create memorable moments for the boys that will last them for many years to come.

 “The coaches here genuinely care about the players and give their best to make every day the best one possible.”

-Naim, a hard-working executive at car giants BMW in his day job, knows only too well that every soccer club has its flaws.
+Naim, who works for car giants BMW in his day job and even finds time to also coach the BMW Group Canada team, knows only too well that every soccer club has its flaws.